 It is tempting to use the word art, as the concept is loaded with cultural status, but I conceive my artistic projects to be ‘scholart’.
 I am definitely not the first scholar who leans towards artistic practices, and neither the first one to do that just for scholarly reasons.
 I’d call the literary work of Sartre, Camus and de Beauvoir rather scholartist than artistic, to accentuate the philosophical side of it.
-The same could be said about some of the works of the new wave (critic) directors, without forgetting Nelson Goodman’s Hockey Seen.)
+The same could be said about some of the works of the new wave (critic) directors, without forgetting for example Nelson Goodman’s Hockey Seen or some of Leonardo’s systematic experimentation (including his anatomy pictures).

 The scholartist manifesto was published February 12, 2014, and it is an invertion of the Sol Lewitt’s Sentences on Conceptual Art (1969).
 Together with my colleague Taina Rajanti, and Farbod Farkharzadeh, Eva Pavlic Seifert, Melinda Abercrombie and Andrea Coyotzi Borja we held the first exhibition on/of Scholart November 14, 2014, in the ARTS House of Aalto University at Otaniemi Espoo (Finland).